HaminTheCoder/HaminTheCoder.github.io/projects/project-3.md

 3) Number of network hops

         Intermediate routers and servers takes time to process the connection which causes RTT to increase.
         More hops implies higher RTT.

 4) Traffic Levels (Congestion)

-    RTT increases when a network is congested with high level of traffic, vice versa.
+    RTT increases when a network is congested with high level of traffic.